 Ivy and I had just met, and she’d taken me home to see her parents.
 Home was a tiny thatched-roof village called Caridad on the eastern shore of Siargao Island.
 The day had been filled with relentlessly honest interrogations by Mom and Dad, not to mention a few dozen relatives.
 Exhausted, we’d gone to bed early, only to be awakened the next morning by a series of blood-curdling screams.

-Oh my God, I thought, Abu Sayyaf has come to cut off our heads!
+Oh my God, I thought, Abu Sayyaf is cutting off somebody’s head!

 The only thing missing, it occurred to me, was an apple in its mouth.